Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: JULOC-I: An Integrated Refined Local 3-D Crustal Model

 The JUNO detector is located on the coastline of South China ($N 22.12^{\circ}, E 112.52^{\circ}$).
-The JULOC-I model is based on the same research area as JULOC, focuses on the $10^{\circ} \times 10^{\circ}$ grid immediately surrounding the detector, i.e. $N 17^{\circ}\sim 27^{\circ}, E 108^{\circ}\sim 118^{\circ}$.
-The research area is mainly comprised of the South China Block to the northwest and the South China Sea to the southeast and has two parts -- the northern continental margin and a small portion of the oceanic basin.
-The oceanic basin is widely accepted to have been formed by Paleogene continental rifting and subsequent oceanic floor spreading during the Oligo-Miocene age (e.g \cite{Holloway1982,Clift2001}).
-The oceanic data were mainly sourced from literature due to limitations posed by challenging survey conditions.
-With respect to the northern continental margin, data from the literature were supplemented by six sampling surveys during which more 1,002 rock samples were collected.
+Both the JULOC-I and JULOC models focus on a similar research area, which encompasses the $10^{\circ} \times 10^{\circ}$ grid surrounding the detector.
+Specifically, the area spans from $N 18^{\circ}$ to $N 28^{\circ}$ and from $E 107.2^{\circ}$ to $E 118^{\circ}$.
+This study area includes the South China Block (Yangtze Block and Cathaysia Block) in the northwest and the South China Sea in the southeast, and the northern continental margin, as left figure in Fig.\ref{fig:samplinglocations}

-A goal of the sampling surveys was to collect enough data samples in each cell of the research area.
-In the JULOC model, a cell-by-cell calculation method was used to reduce the error in the Upper Crust (UC) layer, which is the main contributor of geoneutrino signals.
-However,the accuracy of this methodology depends upon having enough samples in each cell to reduce the associated error between different cells and thereby deliver a more precise estimate of geoneutrino flux \cite{TAKEUCHI2019,JUNOgeoJULoc2020}.
-So,to achieve this goal, the sampling range within a 200-kilometer radius of the JUNO center was divided into $0.4^{\circ}\times 0.4^{\circ}$,whereas in the 200-500-kilometer range, the sampling cell size was $1^{\circ}\times 1^{\circ}$.
-In each cell, 10 to 20 representative lithology samples were collected, though this step was skipped if sufficient data could be sourced from the literature.
+Due to challenging survey conditions, oceanic data primarily relied on literature sources.
+However, to ensure adequate data coverage in each cell of the research area, six sampling surveys were conducted, resulting in the collection of over 1,002 rock samples.
+The accuracy of the JULOC model's cell-by-cell calculation method relies on having a sufficient number of samples per cell to minimize error discrepancies between cells and generate a more precise estimation of geoneutrino flux \cite{TAKEUCHI2019,JUNOgeoJULoc2020}.
+To accomplish this, the sampling range was divided into $0.4^{\circ}\times 0.4^{\circ}$ grids, with 10 to 20 representative lithology samples collected per cell.
+However, if adequate data could be sourced from the literature, this step was omitted.